William Priest: Taranaki and later career

 In October 1934 Priest announced that he would only be able to play for University until the Christmas period, after which he would be moving to New Plymouth on New Zealand's North Island.
 (Note: Dunedin is in the south of New Zealand's South Island.)
-He subsequently played for Taranaki, captaining the side against a touring English side in early 1936.
-(Note: The English touring side was not a full Test match side, although it did play first-class matches against each of the New Zealand representative sides and two matches against a New Zealand XI.
-The side, which toured under the name of the Marylebone Cricket Club, is generally considered to have been an England Second XI at the time.)
-When he returned to the Otago area he played for Maniototo, captaining the side in 1940 against an Otago XI, and then became a key figure in cricket in Wanganui when he moved there in the 1940s, captaining the side in 1945–46 and 1948–49.
+He subsequently played for Taranaki, captaining the team against a touring English team in early 1936.
+(Note: The English touring team was not a full Test match team, although it did play first-class matches against each of the New Zealand representative teams and two matches against a New Zealand XI.
+The team, which toured under the name of the Marylebone Cricket Club, is generally considered to have been an England Second XI at the time.)
+When he returned to the Otago area he played for Maniototo, captaining the team in 1940 against an Otago XI, and then became a key figure in cricket in Wanganui when he moved there in the 1940s, captaining the team in 1945–46 and 1948–49.
 He played for Taranaki against Wanganui in the Hawke Cup in 1935–36 and for Wanganui against Taranaki in the competition in 1945–46.

 Although he was considered to have been "past his best form" when he played for Wanganui, Priest still made good scores in a number of innings, and was elected President of the association in 1950.
 He was active in promoting and coaching cricket in Wanganui and the cricket pavilion at Victoria Park, Wanganui's home ground, is named after him.